 Robert Barker, from Business Week Magazine had nice things to say about Tracy's book, Brokerage Fraud.
 Here is an excerpt from the article...

 "That's why you might do a favor for any friends who still use a stockbroker by giving them Brokerage Fraud: What Wall Street Doesn't Want You to Know (Dearborn, $24.95)...they make enough of a case to get even very trusting investors to (wisely) think thrice about any broker's advice."

-For more information on Tracy's book, Brokerage Fraud, click here.
+For more information and to purchase Tracy's book,

 News from Stoneman Law

 Lou Gorr, from Inside Business, has recently reviewed Tracy's book, Brokerage Fraud.

 Tracy Pride Stoneman and her husband, Douglas J. Schulz have co-authored what could well be the first truly in-depth examination of the many ways, and potential ways, that the investing public gets ripped off in Brokerage Fraud...